hphelion/documentation/UseCases/TasksforAdmins/commercial.dashboard.admin.md

 A network is a pluggable, scalable system for managing networks and IP addresses.</p>

-You can use the dashboards to create, delete, and configure your HP Helion OpenStack Community subnet(s) and ports.</p>
+You can use the dashboards to create, delete, and configure your HP Helion OpenStack subnet(s) and ports.</p>

 For more information, see [Managing Networks](/helion/commercial/dashboard/managing/networks/).</p>